teo8192/password-manager/README.md

 Salts and nonces are generated using openssl.

+The passwords stored in the database are padded to the same length, to not give away any length information to attackers.
+The first four bytes are the length of the password in a little endian order.
+Then next n bytes are the password, and the rest are undefined (now only padded 0 bytes).

 I am unsure of the impact of using the same password into `pbkdf2`, but different salts.